Links

 Accuracy

-Defines the accuracy of the text search with the following meaning: 0.0 perfect match, 0.1 one white space difference, 0.2 one character matched the second guess 0.3 one character matched the third guess 0.5 one related character difference, 0.6 one related character difference based on the second guess, 0.7 one related character difference based on the third guess, 0.8 one character group replaced 1.0 one unrelated character difference
+Defines the accuracy of the text search with the following meaning: 0.0 perfect match, 0.1 one white space difference, 0.3 one character matched the second or third guess, 0.4 one related character difference, 0.5 one related character difference based on the second or third guess, 0.6 one related character group replaced, 0.8 one character with incorrect capitalization (e.g. Z instead of z) 1.0 one unrelated character difference 1.1 start or end anchor missing

 Defaults to t.Properties.OcrAccuracy